 In Iterative waterfall model, the feedback paths are provided from every phase to its preceding phase.
 In practice, it is not possible to strictly follow the classical waterfall model for software development work.
 In this context, we can view the iterative waterfall model as making necessary changes to the classical waterfall model so that it becomes applicable to practical software development projects.

 The classical Waterfall Model was the first Process Model.
 It is also known as a linear-sequential life cycle model.
 It is very simple to understand and use.
 Classical waterfall model is the earliest, best known and most commonly used methodology.

-This tutorial consists of a definition, features, example, diagram, network topology advantages and disadvantages of all the types of network topology - Bus topology, Ring topology, Star topology, Mesh topology, Tree topology, Hybrid topology.
-There…
+Tutorial Topic: Network Topology Definition, features, example, diagram, network topology advantages and disadvantages of all the types of network topology - Bus topology, Ring topology,…

 A computer network is a set of devices (often referred to as nodes) connected by communication links.
 A node can be a computer, printer, or any other device capable of sending or receiving data from the other node/device through the network.